7 Core Product Design Skills

 5

-Leads industry conversations by publishing original thought leadership.
+Leads industry conversations through original thought leadership.

 Growth arc: From collecting feedback to influencing how the organization learns and makes decisions.